bilde2910/FreeField/docs/webhooks/tokenref.rst

 ``<%OBJECTIVE_PARAMETER_COUNT(param)%>`` |br| ``<%REWARD_PARAMETER_COUNT(param)%>``
    Returns the number of submitted entries for the given parameter ``param`` of the reported research objective or reward.
-Parameters can be any parameters listed in the developer documentation on research parameters.
+Parameters can be any parameters in the :ref:`parameter-list` in the developer documentation on research data.
    The behavior of this substitution token is as follows:

    -  If the requested parameter is not present in the reported research objective or reward, this token is substituted by 0.

-   -  Otherwise, and if the parameter is internally represented by an array type (please refer to the developer documentation to see if this is the case), this token is substituted by a number representing the size of that array.
+   -  Otherwise, and if the parameter is internally represented by an array type (please refer to the :ref:`parameter-list` in the developer documentation to see if this is the case), this token is substituted by a number representing the size of that array.

    -  If the parameter is present and is not internally represented by an array, this token is substituted by 1.